 Part-Time Job Opportunities

-Many retirees do not plan to fully leave the work force.
-Instead, some choose to reduce their hours or find part time jobs.
+Many retirees do not plan to fully leave the workforce.
+Instead, some choose to reduce their hours or find part-time jobs.
 There are a number of reasons people choose to work during their retirement years.
 Whatever the reason, it is an effective way to supplement your income and stretch your retirement savings.

-Depending what kind of work you are looking for, Arkansas has many employment opportunities.
+Depending on what kind of work you are looking for, Arkansas has many employment opportunities.
 However, the state suffered high unemployment rates when the coronavirus began to spread in April 2020.
 To the state’s credit though, even when unemployment rates peaked at 10.8%, it was well below the national average of 14.7%.

 Keep in mind that even with this positive projection, nothing is certain.
 As we continue efforts to contain COVID-19, the situation remains fluid.
 So, it is best not to bank on part-time income as a means to support yourself through retirement in the immediate future.

 The city you choose to retire to is almost more important than the state.
 This decision will affect access to health care, amenities, entertainment venues, and your overall lifestyle.

 If you prefer the convenience and fast-paced life of the big city, Little Rock has a lot to offer.
 With a population of just under 200,000, there is a great deal of diversity and things to do.
 There are plenty of parks, restaurants, and museums to explore.
 Recently, more young professionals and families have also moved to the area as well.

 The Hillcrest neighborhood in particular receives glowing reviews.
 This suburb of Little Rock offers all the conveniences of the big city with the charm of historical architecture for which it is famous.